 People often reach out to Be the Bridge letting us know how one of our offerings transformed their lives.
-We can’t tell every story, but we believe that every story provides hope for a better future.
-This story gives hope that a deeper understanding will bring meaningful change and that it’s never too late to do the next right thing.
+Michelle Bannister of Redlands California shares her experience from our Be the Bridge 101 course.
+Her story gives hope that a deeper understanding will bring meaningful change, and that it’s never too late to do the next right thing.

 Tell us a little about yourself and how you got involved in Be the Bridge.

 I’m in the early stages of becoming aware of the issues of racial injustice and the need for the work of racial reconciliation.
 I can literally say that just three months ago I was a completely different person!
 But, oh what the Lord has been opening my eyes, my heart and my mind to ever since the murder of George Floyd.
 Within a short time after his death, I heard Latasha Morrison reference two books on Beth Moore’s Instagram page and I decided to purchase both books on audio.
 The first was Latasha’s book, Be the Bridge, and the second was Jemar Tisby’s The Color of Compromise.
 While listening to both books, I had to pause at many points to weep and pray about everything I was hearing.
 The listening process was both humbling and eye-opening, and this initial experience brought about something completely transformative in my life.
 I have again become aware of something I didn’t see before, and what I now see requires a change in the way I live.

 Why did you decide to participate in Be the Bridge 101?